During the COVID-19 pandemic

 All employees are eligible to request a workplace accommodation.

 A workplace accommodation is an agreement between you and your manager that allows you to be treated equally at work by modifying the terms and conditions of your employment or adjusting your workplace environment.

-In Ontario, you can request a workplace accommodation for any of the following protected grounds in the Ontario Human Rights Code:
+In Ontario, you can request a workplace accommodation for any of the protected grounds in the Ontario Human Rights Code.

-- family status (which can include caregiving responsibilities), or
+- family status (which can include caregiving responsibilities)

 The most common request for a workplace accommodation is related to disability.
 Disability is broadly defined and includes nearly any health condition that may affect your full capacity to work.